-- B.57 Disclosure is not defined in the Privacy Act. - B.58 An APP entity discloses personal information when it makes it accessible to others outside the entity and releases the subsequent handling of the personal information from its effective control.
-This focuses on the act done by the disclosing party.
-The state of mind or intentions of the recipient does not affect the act of disclosure.
-Further, there will be a disclosure in these circumstances even where the personal information is already known to the recipient. - B.59 The release may be a proactive release, a release in response to a specific request, an accidental release or an unauthorised release by an employee. - B.60 Examples include where an APP entity: - shares a copy of personal information with another entity or individual - discloses personal information to themselves, but in their capacity as a different entity - publishes personal information whether intentionally or not and it is accessible to another entity or individual
+- B.63 Disclosure is not defined in the Privacy Act. - B.64 An APP entity discloses personal information when it makes it accessible or visible to others outside the entity and releases the subsequent handling of the personal information from its effective control.
+This focuses on the act done by the disclosing party, and not on the actions or knowledge of the recipient.
+Disclosure, in the context of the Privacy Act, can occur even where the personal information is already known to the recipient.
+18 - B.65 The release may be a proactive release, a release in response to a specific request, an accidental release or an unauthorised release by an employee.

-&lt;sup>13 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 60.
+16 Explanatory Memorandum, Privacy Amendment (Enhancing Privacy Protection) Bill 2012, p 60.

-&lt;sup>14 OAIC, Privacy business resource 4: De-identification of data and information and Information policy a gency resource 1: De-identification of data and information, OAIC website <www.oaic.gov.au>.
+17 OAIC, Privacy Business Resource 4 - De-identification of Data and Information and Information Policy Agency Resource 1 - De-identification of Data and Information, OAIC website <www.oaic.gov.au>.